MANE (MANE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MANE Historical Price

-According to the latest data gathered on MANE live price page, the current price of MANE is 0.01056998USD.
-The circulating supply of MANE(MANE) is 31.99M MANE , giving it a market capitalization of $338.18K.
+According to the latest data gathered on MANE live price page, the current price of MANE is 0.01094591USD.
+The circulating supply of MANE(MANE) is 31.99M MANE , giving it a market capitalization of $350.21K.

 The MANE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MANE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.